duct317/scDHA/README.md

 - The clustering result can be found here: `cluster <- result$cluster`
 - Calculating adjusted Rand Index using mclust package: `mclust::adjustedRandIndex(cluster,label)`
-- A detailed tutorial on how to use scDHA package is available at http://scdha.tinnguyen-lab.com/
+- A detailed tutorial on how to use scDHA package is available at http://scdha.tinnguyen-lab.com/ Or, a vignette in R Notebook format is available [here](https://github.com/duct317/scDHA/blob/master/vignettes/Example.Rmd)

 # How to use the package for new data
 To use our package for new data, the package includes these functions:
 - scDHA: main function, doing dimension reuction and clustering.
 The input is a matrix with rows as samples and columns as genes.
 - scDHA.w: plot the normalized weight variances to select suitable cutoff for gene filtering (optional).
 - scDHA.vis: visualization.
 The input is demension reduction output.